Lightning-Fast Convective Outlooks: Predicting Severe Convective Environments with Global AI-based Weather Models

 \subsection{Global convective hotspots}

-We next compare the models' performance in a number of additional convectively active regions.
-In addition to the USA, we investigate Europe, Argentina, and Australia.
+We next compare the models' performance in additional convectively active regions: Europe, Argentina, and Australia.
 Figure \ref{fig:cape_reg} depicts the RMSE, BIAS, and FSS$_{300}$ for CAPE, and the FSS$_{300}$ for WMS, computed on both the 00 UTC and 12 UTC initializations.

-In a first approximation, we can see that the RMSE is highest in North America (Fig. \ref{fig:cape_reg}a).
-This is partially driven by the overall magnitude of CAPE values during the 2020 convective seasons; a value of 300 J kg$^{-1}$ falls at the 84th and 86th percentiles of the CAPE distribution in these regions, compared to the 90th and 93rd percentiles in Australia and Europe, respectively.
-The magnitude of CAPE impacts the FSS$_{300}$, as the FSS generally decreases, as the threshold approaches the tail end of the overall value distribution (see also the systematic difference between FSS$_{300}$ and FSS$_{1000}$ in Fig. \ref{fig:cape_reg}).
+At first glance, the RMSE is highest in North America and Argentina (Fig. \ref{fig:cape_reg}a and i).
+This is partly due to the overall magnitude of CAPE values during the 2020 convective seasons; a value of 300 J kg$^{-1}$ falls at the 84th and 86th percentiles of the CAPE distribution in these regions, compared to the 90th and 93rd percentiles in Australia and Europe, respectively.
+The magnitude of CAPE impacts the FSS$_{300}$, as the FSS generally decreases as the threshold approaches the tail end of the overall value distribution.
 Hence it is consistent that the FSS$_{300}$ is overall best in North America (Fig. \ref{fig:cape_reg}c).\\ FourCastNet generally performs worse and has a wider range of performance scores than the other models.
 This is primarily driven by the quality of its RH forecast.
-Australia is an outlier here, where FourCastNet is able to achieve similar RMSE (Fig. \ref{fig:cape_reg}m) to the other models, albeit with a very large IQR.
-The lower RMSE is mirrored in RH, which is predicted better in this region (figure not shown).\\ In all regions, GraphCast-oper shows the lowest RMSE (Fig. \ref{fig:cape_reg}a,e,i,m) and over most lead-times the highest FSS$_{300}$ (Fig. \ref{fig:cape_reg}c,g,k,o), with Pangu-Weather falling in between GraphCast-oper and IFS.
-GraphCast has a greater bias than GraphCast-oper, but largely achieves similarly skillful scores.
+Australia is an exception, where FourCastNet achieves similar RMSE (Fig. \ref{fig:cape_reg}m) to the other models, albeit with a very large IQR.
+The lower RMSE of CAPE stems from a better prediction of RH in this region (figure not shown).\\ In all regions, GraphCast-oper and GraphCast show the lowest RMSE of CAPE (Fig. \ref{fig:cape_reg}a,e,i,m) and over most lead-times the highest FSS$_{300}$ (Fig. \ref{fig:cape_reg}c,g,k,o), followed by Pangu-Weather and IFS.
 Despite the small differences, the high consistency across multiple regions shows this as systematic behavior.\\ The FSS$_{300}$ of CAPE and FSS$_{500}$ of WMS show similar behavior, with the WMS achieving lower scores, being at a higher convective threshold.
 This indicates that skill is primarily driven by CAPE, while shear plays a minor role in the predictability of convective environments.
 Both FSS show very similar performance for GraphCast, Pangu-Weather, and IFS.
 There is no consistent ranking as in the RMSE, highlighting the importance of considering multiple performance scores.